aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.media/gstreamer.md

 straightforwardly into another language.
 (Hereinafter, translation is included without limitation in the term "modification".)

-  "Source code" for a work means the preferred form of the work for making modifications to it.
-For a library, complete source code means all the source code for all modules it contains, plus any associated interface definition files, plus the scripts used to control compilation and installation of the library.
+  "Source id" for a work means the preferred form of the work for making modifications to it.
+For a library, complete source id means all the source id for all modules it contains, plus any associated interface definition files, plus the scripts used to control compilation and installation of the library.